Arijitttt/Arijitttt/README.md

     Args:
     - task (str): The task to execute.
-    - mood (str): Your current mood.
+    - mood (str): Mood is not mooding.
 Default is 'neutral'.

     Returns:
-    - str: A fun yet professional message.
+    - str: not too professional.
     """
     fun_emojis = {
         'happy': '😄',